John-Curcio/John-Curcio.github.io/content/blog/layas_precedent.md

 | Model architecture | MLP over `text-embedding-3-large` | Not public |
 | Inference cost | No hosted API, reliant on OpenAI text embeddings | $0.042 per million input tokens with typical response times around 150 ms |

 Open releases make scrutiny possible, which is one reason they are valuable.
-But the released SalesRLAgent implementation has serious flaws and, unless the author has nonpublic information about Jev’s training and architecture, little demonstrably in common.
+But the released SalesRLAgent implementation has disappointing flaws and, unless the author has nonpublic information about Jev’s training and architecture, nothing in common.

 The longer it takes for us to identify unsupported claims, the less credence we can give to legitimate open-source work, and the more we must defer to shallow reputation signals and closed-source solutions.
+Hence my post.